-A tongue-in-cheek look at the heroes of my ‘Proposal’ series…
+A tongue-in-cheek look at the heroes of my ‘Proposal’ short story series…

 It’s hard to create the perfect romantic hero.
 He has to have faults and flaws, like any real person, but also have a wide appeal.
 Now I’ve created heroes who have been detectives, actors, journalists and even a landscape gardener once, but the character I get the most mail about is Taz, the Australian rock star from A Girl’s Best Friend.
 So why do rock stars make such great heroes?